ibexa/documentation-developer/docs/multisite/siteaccess/siteaccess_matching.md

 `ibexa.siteaccess.match` can contain multiple matchers.

 The first matcher succeeding always wins, so be careful when using catch-all matchers like `URIElement`.
-In the following example, `Compound\LogicalAnd` must be before the `Map\Host` for `my.site/corporate` to be accessible:
+In the following example, `Compound\LogicalAnd` must be before the `Map\Host` for `my.site/corporate` to be reachable:

 ```yaml
 ibexa: